Welcome to the Office of the Alumni Chair in Humanities

 Dr. Ellen Fleischmann, Alumni Chair in Humanities, and Dr. Jennifer Speed, Grants Coordinator for the Office of the Dean, College of Arts and Sciences, are offering a Grant Writing Workshop to facilitate support for faculty research.
 For details, contact us through the links in the For More Information box on this page.

 Videos and DVDs purchased through The Endowed Fund for the Alumni Chair in Humanities are now catalogued in Roesch Library.
 Those used most frequently by faculty in the Humanities Building are housed in HM 466.
 The remaining videos and DVDs are housed with the Library holdings.
 The location is indicated on the catalogue listing.

-We now have an electronic check-out system.
-Please bring your University ID card to obtain materials housed in HM 466.
+Please bring your University ID card to check out materials housed in HM 466.

-Funds are available for purchasing books and other educational materials that relate in some way to the humanities and that serve interdisciplinary and diversity needs.
+Funds are available for purchasing books and other educational materials that relate in some way to the humanities and that serve interdisciplinary needs.
 We can help with the purchasing of books that do not readily fit into departmental categories or budgets.
 All books that are purchased through this fund are housed in Roesch Library.
-We can also purchase videos and DVDs with these funds.
+We can also purchase DVDs with these funds.

 To make a purchase request:

 - Please check to make sure the library doesn't already own a copy.